 - Create a new file migration_fj.info.yml with below code

 - Migration plus module allows you to specify even the migration group.
 For grouping our migration we need to create a config entity.
 Create a new file migration_fj.migration_group.fj.yml using code below in the module folder custom/migration_fj/config/install/

 Here we have used our Key “source_migration” for connecting migration script with external database from where we would be fetching the content.

 - Now let’s move on to defining source class.

-In our project we needed to import category from a custom application as taxonomy terms in Drupal.
-In this case, the category didn’t had unique ids, instead it was just a column having table name as category with the values in rows.
+In our project, we needed to import category from a custom application as taxonomy terms in Drupal.
+In this case, the category didn’t have unique ids, instead, it was just a column having table name as a category with the values in rows.

 To create source class, create a new file.

 - Now for term migration, we need to create a new config entity.